Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
-Shaker Heights City Council is considering legislation authorizing new sewer fees to be phased in over four years starting in 2020.
+In December 2019, Shaker Heights City Council approved legislation authorizing new sewer fees to be phased in over four years starting in 2020.

 Starting on or about May 2020, the new fixed fee will appear on your water bill.
 This fee will be phased in over four years through 2023.
 As proposed, the monthly fee will increase by $2.50 each year.

 No. This is the first time Shaker Heights will have a fixed sewer fee.
 Other communities such as University Heights, Twinsburg, Bay Village and South Euclid utilize fixed fees.
 (View a chart comparing fixed fees of other communities).

 The current local MCF rate in Shaker is $10.50/MCF.
 Starting in 2020, the local MCF rate will increase by .50 each year through 2023.

 In Shaker Heights, the last local MCF rate increase was in 2001, when the fee was raised to $10.50 per MCF where it has remained.

 It is the unit of measurement (1000 cubic feet of water) for water usage.
 Your local MCF fee is calculated based on the local MCF rate and the number of MCFs used in your household.